Tanq16/blog_site/_posts/2023-05-06-homelab-container-mgmt.md

 After that, add the agent to the container UI deployed via the local environment.

->Portainer can be used to deploy containers with Docker compose plugin via YAML files through a functionality called Stacks.
-This is very useful for deploying all your services together (covered in a separate blog).
-{: .prompt-tip }

 ### Yacht

 Yacht is competitive with Portainer but has limited functionalities.
 To run the container, first, create a directory for config as follows &rarr;